BDC Hamburger Icon

 Open row

-Although it can be controversial, monitoring employee activity has become common practice for many companies.
-In fact, when it comes to businesses small and large, we found that more than two-thirds of companies facilitate at least some type of employee monitoring.
-Because employee phone usage is typical in many organizations, it only makes sense that phone surveillance is one of the most common types of monitoring.
-If you’re considering monitoring your employees’ cellphone usage for the first time, here is some helpful information to get you started.
+Although it can be controversial, monitoring employee activity has become a common practice for many companies.
+When it comes to businesses small and large, we found that more than two-thirds of companies facilitate at least some type of employee monitoring.
+Since employee phone usage is typical in organizations, it only makes sense that phone surveillance is a common type of monitoring.
+But how legal and beneficial is it?

 Editor’s note: Looking for the right employee monitoring software for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 Miller added that public sector employers face the added restrictions of the Fourth Amendment prohibition of unreasonable searches.
-Establishing a clear policy that removes the expectation of privacy is key to legally tracking employee cellphones.
+Establishing a clear policy that removes the expectation of privacy is key to legally tracking employee cell phones.

 >> Read next: Employee Rights You’re Violating Right Now

-Personal cellphones for business use
+Personal cell phones for business use

 Be wary of employees who want to use their personal devices for business activities, because this brings up a whole different set of monitoring issues.

-Trust shared five common problems associated with employees using their own cellphones for business purposes.
+Trust shared five common problems associated with employees using their own cell phones for business purposes:

 1. It can be difficult to get company data off a personal phone.